0x1abin/esp32-template-plus/README.md

 # ESP32 Template Plus #

+**Currently it's just a STUB: it builds the default image with all the libs from the components folder (micropython included, see tools/micropython/ports/esp32/build/libapp.a after 'make install') but doesn't run any task yet.**

 This repository contains an **esp-idf template on steroids**: in a few minutes you can have a fully functional build to flash your ESP32 with, and to jumpstart your own project.
 I made it to test my tiny [M5Stack](http://www.m5stack.com/) and it works good for me.
 I hope you enjoy it too.